 The more I googled ( I know I have a problem) the more I freaked out..
 If you look at the suicide stats for the UK you will see that boys and men are more likely to commit suicide.
 Worrying stuff!

 So through some research and general guessing we have started to muddle through a thing called Gentle Parenting.
-In the hope that Little Man will not grow up to be emotionless brick wall or at least grow up a brick wall that talks back.
+In the hope that Little Man will not grow up to be emotionless brick wall or at least grow up to be a brick wall that talks back.
 Here are some of our ideas:

 Tough Guys Have Feelings Too by Keith Negley (Picture book)